Nomadic43/Aerial-Image-Detection/README.md

 # Aerial-Image-Detection
-Building a deep learning model to label objects correctly inside an image which is taken aerial point of view.
-This model is created by using resent 50
+Building a deep learning model to label objects correctly inside an image which was taken from an aerial point of view.
+This project is created by using resent 50 model